 Thursday - Weekly assignment/Post is due by 10pm.
-If there is a Quiz or Test for the week, it opens at midnight and is due on Friday.
-Office hours are 9:30-11:00am.
+Weekly Questions Zoom meeting (starting Week 3 and designated with below) from 2:30-3:30pm.
+If there is a Quiz for the week, it opens at midnight and is due by 10pm on Friday.

-Friday - Engagements/Interactions with classmates' posts and any Quizzes/Tests for the week are due by 10pm.

-Sunday - Lecture video from that week will be removed at 10pm.
+Friday - Engagements/Interactions with classmates' posts and any Quizzes are due by 10pm.
+Sunday - Lecture video from that week will be removed.